Gainful Employment Information

 (Level II Certificate)

 - Students pursuing this award program are required to meet Texas Success Initiative (TSI) standards and course prerequisites.

 - Students must earn at least 25% of the credit hours required for graduation through instruction by the college awarding the degree.

 Degree Plan Code: C2.NURS.LVN.08

 The Vocational Nursing program is a twelve-month program that prepares students to give direct nursing care to acute and chronically ill patients with predictable outcomes in a variety of health care settings.
-The program is approved by the Texas Board of Nurse Examiners (333 Guadalupe, Suite 3-460, Austin, TX 78701, 512-305-7400); and accredited by the National League for Nursing Accrediting Commission (3343 Peachtree Road NE, Suite 500; Atlanta, GA 30326; 404-975-5000).
+The program is approved by the Texas Board of Nurse Examiners (333 Guadalupe, Suite 3-460, Austin, TX 78701; Phone: 512-305-7400; Fax: 512-305-7401) and accredited by the Accreditation Commission for Education in Nursing (3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; Phone: 404-975-5000; Fax: 404-975-5020).
 Upon completion of the program, the student is awarded a certificate and may write the Licensing Examination for Vocational Nurses (NCLEX-PN) in order to become a Licensed Vocational Nurse (LVN) in Texas.
 The program includes classroom and laboratory work on campus as well as clinical experience at various area health care facilities.